-I finally came to the realization that I couldn’t develop Steve as I thought.
-His skill set and motivational fit weren’t right for the role.
+I finally realized that I couldn’t develop Steve as I thought.
+His skillset and motivational fit weren’t right for the role.

 I made a mistake. . ..
-A change needed to happen for Steve’s benefit, for my team, for my company, for our business partners, and for the company. . ..
+A change needed to happen for Steve’s benefit, my team, my company, our business partners, and the company. . ..
 And, for me.

 I had another decision to make. . ..
 Do I place Steve on a formal Performance Improvement Plan (PIP) and exit him from the company?. . ..

-After consulting with my leadership and human resources, we elected to place Steve on a PIP.
+After consulting with my leadership and human resources, we placed Steve on a PIP.
 It was a tough decision but the right one.

 Then, I prayed for Steve. . ..
-I prayed that he’d be able to improve his performance or that God would provide for him if the PIP didn’t conclude with positive results.
+I prayed that he’d improve his performance or that God would provide for him if the PIP didn’t conclude with positive results.
 I also prayed for wisdom and a sensitive heart as I revealed the tough news to him.